Blood in urine (hematuria)

-Key medical information, including other conditions for which you're being treated, and whether bladder or kidney diseases run in your family
+- Key medical information.
+This includes other conditions for which you're being treated.
+Note whether bladder or kidney diseases run in your family too.

 What to expect from your doctor

-When do you see blood in your urine — when you start urinating, toward the end of your urine stream or the entire time you're urinating?
+- When do you see blood in your urine — when you start peeing, toward the end of your urine stream or the entire time you're peeing?

-Are you also passing blood clots during urination?
+- Are you also passing blood clots when you pee?
 What size and shape are they?

 - Are you exposed to chemicals on the job?
 What kinds?